SolarKing/GIFt/README.md

 # GIFt
-A social messing app using nothing but GIFs!!!
+A social messaging app using nothing but GIFs!!!

 ## Prerequisites